 For anyone who still believes that fitness is a male-dominated sport, you may suggest they attend a bodybuilding competition and take a gander at the many women in several divisions who have meticulously sculpted their bodies.
-Understanding the different competitive divisions of women’s bodybuilding and what is required of each category will help both trainer and competitor properly prepare.
+Understanding the different competitive divisions of women’s bodybuilding and what is required of each category will help personal trainers, competition coaches, and competitors properly prepare.

 Many Options Abound

-While male counterparts have few choices based largely upon age and height, women have many more categories from which to choose.
-A properly trained and prepared woman can compete in categories such as Bodybuilding, Physique, Figure, Fitness, or Bikini Diva.
+While male counterparts have few choices based largely on age and height, women have many more categories from which to choose.
+A properly trained and prepared woman can compete in categories such as Bodybuilding, Physique, Figure, Fitness, or Bikini categories.
 While each of these choices requires following a path of rigorous dedication, training, dieting and cardio, the stage-ready result for each will appear vastly different.

 The category of women’s Bodybuilding is for the female athlete who enjoys going to extremes.
 In this division, judges will be looking for very lean bodies, striated muscles, symmetry, muscle mass, and full muscle bellies.
 A female bodybuilder competes barefoot and must be able to strike and hold mandatory poses in such a way that highlights each muscle group.

 She is also required to present a 60-second choreographed routine set to the music of her choice, designed to accentuate her best individual body parts.
 Bodybuilders have been considered “unfeminine” by many; yet those who compete in this category (myself included) love the “hard body” look that represents power, strength, and dedication.
 Judges seek extreme muscle striations and what is commonly referred to as the “shredded” appearance.